Arcadia-Science/chlamy-comparison/README.md

 8. Create a substack with the number of frames you want in the final video in [Fiji](https://imagej.net/software/fiji/).

-9. Calculate cumulative average projections from the substacks with the Fiji macro batch_sequential_avg_proj.v.0.0.ijm.
+9. Calculate cumulative average projections from the substacks with the Fiji macro batch_sequential_avg_projection.ijm.
 [Link to Fiji macro](./code/FIJI/batch_sequential_avg_projection.ijm)

 # Versions and platforms